Configuration of projects

 "repository": "maven-releases",

-"name": "Petclinic JAR",
+"name": "petclinic JAR",

 "location": "org/springframework/samples/spring-petclinic/${tag}/spring-petclinic-${tag}.jar"